causiq/logary/README.md

 ## Contributing

 Clone it like above.
 Ensure you can build it.
-Open `v4.sln`.
+Open `Logary.sln`.
 Make a change, send a PR towards master.

+### Writing a new target

+ 1. Create a new .net 4.5 class library in F#, under `target` and add that to Logary.sln.
+ 1. Copy the code from Logary's Target_Noop.fs, which contains the basic structure.
+    There are more docs in this file.

 ## License